Squid: Long Context as a New Modality for Energy-Efficient On-Device Language Models: Related Work

-\textbf{Prompt compression}\quad Prompt compression has emerged as a critical area of research to address challenges associated with long context inference in LLMs.
+\textbf{Prompt compression}\quad Prompt compression has emerged as a critical area of research to address the challenges associated with long-context inference in LLMs.
 Existing methods can be divided into three main categories: token pruning, abstractive compression, and extractive compression.
-Token pruning techniques, such as LongLLMLingua \cite{jiang2023longllmlingua} and Selective-Context \cite{li2023compressing}, aim to reduce prompt length by removing tokens of less importance.
-Abstractive compression methods, including RECOMP \cite{xu2023recomp} and Prompt-SAW \cite{ali2024prompt}, utilize summarization techniques to condense the original context.
-Extractive compression methods, like RECOMP's extractive component and document rerankers \cite{nogueira2019passage, pradeep2023rankvicuna, pradeep2023rankzephyr}), select relevant documents, sentences, or phrases from the original context.
+Token pruning techniques, such as LongLLMLingua~\cite{jiang2023longllmlingua} and Selective-Context~\cite{li2023compressing}, aim to reduce prompt length by removing less important tokens.
+Abstractive compression methods, including RECOMP~\cite{xu2023recomp} and Prompt-SAW~\cite{ali2024prompt}, utilize summarization techniques to condense the original context.
+Extractive compression methods, such as RECOMP's extractive component and document rerankers~\cite{nogueira2019passage, pradeep2023rankvicuna, pradeep2023rankzephyr}, select relevant documents, sentences, or phrases from the original context.
 These approaches can be further classified as query-aware or query-agnostic, depending on whether they tailor compression based on the specific question or task.
-Some other works directly compress or distill the context to lower computational costs.
-AutoCompressor\cite{chevalier2023adapting} recursively compresses long contexts into compact summary vectors.
-CEPE \cite{yen2024long} introduced parallel encoding to extend context window.
-Tan et al. address long context by offline learning in LLoCO \cite{tan2024lloco}.
-StreamingLLM\cite{xiao2024efficient} and unlimiformer \cite{bertsch2023unlimiformer} attempt to change the attention mechanism to achieve a longer context window.
-REPLUG \cite{shi-etal-2024-replug} uses a retrieval model to separately process contexts.
-Mu et al. proposed Gist tokens\cite{NEURIPS2023_3d77c6dc}, which compress context length through context distillation and modifications to the attention mask.
-ICAE\cite{ge2024incontext} uses an encoder, fine-tuned from an LLM via LoRA\cite{hu2022lora}, to compress the context and employs multi-stage training to enhance model performance.
-Early works also attempts to revise the LLM structure for longer context \cite{child2019generating,Beltagy2020Longformer,rae2019compressive,choromanski2020rethinking,pmlr-v162-zheng22b,bulatov2022recurrent,bulatov2023scaling}.
+Other works directly compress or distill the context to lower computational costs.
+AutoCompressor~\cite{chevalier2023adapting} recursively compresses long contexts into compact summary vectors.
+CEPE~\cite{yen2024long} introduced parallel encoding to extend the context window.
+Tan et al. address long contexts through offline learning in LLoCO~\cite{tan2024lloco}.
+StreamingLLM~\cite{xiao2024efficient} and Unlimiformer~\cite{bertsch2023unlimiformer} modify the attention mechanism to achieve a longer context window.
+REPLUG~\cite{shi-etal-2024-replug} uses a retrieval model to process contexts separately.
+Mu et al. proposed gist tokens~\cite{NEURIPS2023_3d77c6dc}, which compress context length through context distillation and modifications to the attention mask.
+ICAE~\cite{ge2024incontext} uses an encoder, fine-tuned from an LLM via LoRA~\cite{hu2022lora}, to compress the context and employs multi-stage training to enhance model performance.
+Earlier works have also attempted to revise the LLM architecture to support longer contexts~\cite{child2019generating,Beltagy2020Longformer,rae2019compressive,choromanski2020rethinking,pmlr-v162-zheng22b,bulatov2022recurrent,bulatov2023scaling}.
 Despite growing interest in prompt compression, there has been a lack of standardized analysis comparing different methods across various tasks and compression ratios.
 This has led to conflicting results and makes it challenging for practitioners to choose the appropriate method for their specific applications.
 Our work aims to bridge this gap by providing a more comprehensive characterization and evaluation of different prompt compression methods across a range of tasks and compression rates.